White-legged Damselfly – Platycnemis pennipes

 Large, pale blue damselfly, the male’s distinctive broad white legs makes this damselfly easy to identify even from a distance.

-Much paler than other damselflies, and black markings on the upper surface of the abdomen are thin, or dived in two, adding to the pale appearance.
+Much paler than other damselflies, and black markings on the upper surface of the abdomen are thin, or divided in two, adding to the pale appearance.

 The female is a pale green-yellow in appearance, and may occur in a separate colour form called lactea, with minimal black markings on segments 2, 3, and 4.